GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 # Hello D3D11

 In this chapter, we'll introduce you to the basics of using D3D11; how to create a ID3D11Device and how to use it to show something in our window.
-In the last chapter we setup a basic implementation for an application with a window through GLFW.
+In the last chapter we set up a basic implementation for an application with a window through GLFW.
 The implementation for `Main.cpp` and `Application.cpp` won't be shown here anymore.

 If you are looking at the source code for this chapter, you will also notice that `Application.cpp` and `Application.hpp` do not exist anymore, as we have moved both of these  files into a separate `Framework` project to ease development between chapters.
 This `Framework` project will include code that is shared between all chapters, so it might include a lot of other  files which are not used or are not relevant within some chapters.
-Please note that the code for already existing files is also subject to change to accomodate newer chapters and their needs.
+Please note that the code for already existing files is also subject to change to accommodate newer chapters and their needs.

 However, let's start by breaking down the relevant bits and pieces by showing you how the new class, which derives from `Application` will look like.